 Gildan acquires Anvil Knitwear as well as the remaining 50% of CanAm Yarns, its yarn-spinning joint venture.

-Gildan starts production in the RN5 facility, the world’s largest textile facility.
+Gildan starts production in the RN5 facility, one of the world’s largest textile facilities.

 Gildan is included on the RobecoSAM Sustainability Yearbook for the first time.